 Amy Roza | 410-337-6033 | email@example.com

-The Goucher Prison Education Partnership receives no public funding and is made possible entirely by private grants and individual donations.
+The Goucher Prison Education Partnership is made possible primarily by private grants and individual donations.
+Some students' educations are also supported through the Second Chance Pell Grant pilot.
 Courses, books, and supplies are provided at no cost to Goucher Prison Education Partnership students.

-We are grateful for the generous support of our donors.
+We are grateful for the support that makes college in prison possible.

 In the News